-- New areas of Eastern Baluchistan and Northern Sindh have been impacted by floods in 2010, 2011, 2012, 2013, 2014 and 2015 consecutively, thereby compounding their vulnerabilities. - 2011 monsoon rain induced floods in Southern Sindh, which does not directly fall in monsoon zone, had exposed a large segment of population, who were traditionally considered to be safe from adverse effects of monsoon, to the devastation of life and property. - Population pressures have resulted in encroachments on river flood plains, thereby enhancing risks and vulnerabilities. - Detailed flood plans' mapping covering entire Indus River System, its Tributaries, and Nallahs is yet to be done; this has been identified as a priority area in the Provincial Disaster Management Plan on the basis of which land use planning and demarcation of waterways would be done to reduce risks from flood hazard. - Widespread Environmental Degradation had reduced the flood water absorption capacities of catchment regions and accentuated downstream vulnerabilities. - Limited capacity in weather and flood forecasting, particularly for flash floods, necessitates preparedness to meet unpredictable challenges. - Insufficient surface storages/ reservoirs to manage heavy river flows necessitate more extensive flood protection measures downstream.
+- New areas of Eastern Baluchistan and Northern Sindh have been impacted by floods in 2010, 2011, 2012, 2013, 2014 and 2015 consecutively, thereby compounding their vulnerabilities. - 2011 monsoon rain induced floods in Southern Sindh, which does not directly fall in monsoon zone, had exposed a large segment of population, who were traditionally considered to be safe from adverse effects of monsoon, to the devastation of life and property. - Population pressures have resulted in encroachments on river flood plains, thereby enhancing risks and vulnerabilities. - Detailed flood plans' mapping covering entire Indus River System, its Tributaries, and Nallahs is yet to be done; this has been identified as a priority area in the Provincial Disaster Management Plan on the basis of which land use planning and demarcation of waterways would be done to reduce risks from flood hazard. - Widespread Environmental Degradation had reduced the flood water absorption capacities of catchment regions and accentuated downstream vulnerabilities. - Limited capacity in weather and flood forecasting, particularly for flash floods, necessitates preparedness to meet unpredictable challenges. - Ensure cleaning and de-silting of all main Nallah and drains in the urban centres of Sindh.